f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

  .. image:: ./pictures/validate.png

-**13. Click on "View deployment validation results" to show the declaration**
+13. Click on **View Results** to show the declaration

  .. image:: ./pictures/declaration.png

- Click on "Exit" to go back to the previous screen.
+ Select "Exit" to go back to the previous screen.

-**14. Finally click on "Deploy" after which you will be prompted to confirm the deployment or cancel.
-Click "Yes, Deploy" and you should see the application and the WAF policy deployed**
+14. Finally, click on **Deploy**, after which you will be prompted to confirm or cancel the deployment.
+Select **Yes, Deploy** and you should see the application and the WAF policy deployed.

  .. image:: ./pictures/successful_deployed.png

-**15. Let's validate the application through the UDF Firefox**

- On the lab components, select "Access" under the "Ubuntu Jump Host" and select "Firefox."
-Within this proxied Firefox, go to https://10.1.10.203 and you should see the Juice Shop app.
+15. Let's validate the application through Firefox in UDF.
+From within the UDF lab components, select **Access** under the **Ubuntu Jump Host** and then **Firefox**.
+Within this proxied Firefox browser, go to https://10.1.10.203 and you should see the Juice Shop app.

  .. image:: ./pictures/final_check.png

- |

- Enter https://10.1.10.203/a=<script> and you should see the blocking page.
+ Browse to the URL shown below and you should see the blocking page.

  URL: